 Ramblas and gothic quarter

 The Gothic Quarter and the Ramblas are the historic centre of Barcelona, it's the best location for touring the city on foot.
 It's the liveliest area, with lots of restaurants and outdoor cafés.
-It is also the noisiest neighbourhood with the oldest hotels, some very well renovated and furnished, but not all.
+It is also the noisiest neighborhood with the oldest hotels, some very well renovated and furnished, but not all.
 Be careful and make sure your hotel has heating or air conditioning, depending on the season, and outside window.

 The eixample quarter, characterised by large avenues and grid-based urbanistic organisation is an interesting option.
 Less noise and crowds than in the centre, but also fewer bars and restaurants.
 The area closest to Plaza Catalunya is a good option for mobility as many subway and bus lines pass nearby.